RobSmyth/Git2SemVer.MSBuild.Fork/Documentation/index.md

 >
 > Early testing and feedback would be great!

-Git2SemVer is a <a href="https://semver.org">Semantic Versioning</a> framework for .NET solution and project versioning.
+Git2SemVer is a Visual Studio and developer friendly <a href="https://semver.org">Semantic Versioning</a> framework for .NET solution and project versioning.
-It works the same in both dotnet CLI and Visual Studio builds and for both developers and build system builds.
+It works the same with Visual Studio builds and dotnet CLI builds.
-It just happens using <a href="https://www.conventionalcommits.org/en/v1.0.0/">Conventional Commits</a> message elements and Git tagging of each release.

-For solution versioning (were all projects in a .NET solution to share a common versioning) use the dotnet CLI tool `Git2SemVer.Tool` is used to setup the solution.
-For project versioning, adding the nuget package `Git2SemVer.MSBuild` to the .NET project.
-With the versioning being done within MSBuild, no build system version generation steps are needed and it works the same for both dotnet CLI and Visual Studio.
+Every build, both developer boxes and the build system, get traceable build numbering (no commit counting).

+Version determined by Git release tags and <a href="https://www.conventionalcommits.org/en/v1.0.0/">Conventional Commits</a> compliant message elements.
+Use the same commit message elements you also use for changelog generation.

-For no limits customisation, Git2SemVer has an in-built C# script API that can change any part of the versioning.
+For no limits customisation, Git2SemVer detects and executes an optional [C# script](xref:csharp-script) that can change any part of the versioning.

+It can be configured for any mix of solution versioning and individual project versioning without external build-time tools.
+No build system version generation steps are needed, keeps developer and build environments simple and aligned.

 # Features